sudikshasharma/binary-bits-test-game-project/README.md

-# game-mathematics-test-project
+# binary-bits-test-game-project
-A unity project implementing various concepts of mathematics in game development
+A unity project implementing various concepts of binary bits in game development